Dimitris Kontominas

 Dimitris Kontominas (Δημήτρης Κοντομηνάς; 3 June 1939 – 10 March 2022) was a Greek businessman who was active in insurance, television, cinema, and retail trade.

 Life and career

 Kontominas was born on 3 June 1939 in Athens, Greece.
+He grew in Akadimia Platonos suburb of Athens.
+He passed his early years with his siblings, his mother and his grandmother.

 He studied at the American University of Beirut.
 Initially he worked as an insurer in American Life (ALICO).
 In 1969, he cofounded with Alexander Tampoura the insurance company Interamerican.
 Interamerican now belongs to Eureko BV.
 Kontominas remained chairman until 2005.
+Interamerican is also known for the insurance package that offered in the crew of Apollo 11 space mission.

 Kontominas owned Prime Insurance and MyDirect insurers.
 He founded or acquired other companies, including: